7 Things To Know Before Reaching Out To A Friend With Mental Health Issues

 Ahead, we've outlined some tips for how to reach out to someone in your life who might be having a hard time managing their mental health.

-If you are experiencing depression of anxiety and are in need of crisis support, please call the Crisis Call Center’s 24-hour hotline at 1-775-784-8090.
+If you are experiencing depression or anxiety and are in need of crisis support, please contact Samaritans on 116 123.
+All calls are free and will be answered in confidence.